NJ PFAS Food Packaging Ban 2028: Up to $25K Penalties

 That four-year runway between enactment and enforcement is significant.
 While states like Connecticut and Minnesota moved from enactment to enforcement within months, New Jersey's legislature chose to give the packaging supply chain substantial time to reformulate products, secure PFAS-free alternatives, and update compliance documentation.
 For food businesses operating in New Jersey, this window represents an opportunity to prepare well in advance rather than scrambling at the last minute.

-Despite the delayed effective date, New Jersey's penalty structure is among the strongest in the country.
-The law authorizes both civil and criminal penalties — making New Jersey one of only a few states where PFAS food packaging violations can result in criminal liability.
-This combination of a generous phase-in period with severe consequences for non-compliance after that period expires makes S 2560 a law that businesses should take seriously now.
+New Jersey's penalty structure is notable, with civil penalties escalating from $1,000 for first offenses to $25,000 for subsequent violations.
+This combination of a generous phase-in period with meaningful consequences for non-compliance after that period expires makes S 2560 a law that businesses should take seriously now.

 For a broader look at PFAS food packaging regulations across all US states, see our complete guide to PFAS food packaging bans in 2026.